null

 Skylights are awesome for that natural light!
 Unfortunately, much like any other window, skylights are prone to air leaks and low mass.
 Sealing any air gaps with acoustical sealant will be your first step.
 Next, get our Fantastic Frame™ soundproof window inserts.
 While an insert is a little tricker to install on a skylight—we recommend installing these with a buddy—you’ll finally be able to enjoy that natural light without the rain . . . well . . . raining on your parade.

-For more skylight window soundproofing tips, follow the link!
+For more skylight window soundproofing help, follow the link!

 How do you soundproof glass walls?